twolfson/line-height/README.md

 If it is specified by any other means (e.g. ancestor has a `line-height` or the element has a `line-height` specified), it is either a [CSS length][css-length].

-To solve this problem, we create a vanilla element of the same `tagName` (e.g. `h2` if it is an `h2`), and record the ratio of `offsetHeight` (height of the element) to computed `font-size`.
+To solve this problem, we create a vanilla element of the same `nodeName` (e.g. `h2` if it is an `h2`), and record the ratio of `offsetHeight` (height of the element) to computed `font-size`.
 Then, we take the `font-size` of the original element and multiply it by this ratio.
 The result is the height of 1 line of the element (i.e. `line-height`).

 We choose a ratio over saying the `line-height` will always be `x` because a `font-size` could be adjusted but the browser will say `line-height: normal`.
 Fortunately, there is a constant ratio between `font-size` and `line-height` in all browsers.